 My mother-in-law is excellent at pies, and I was eager to learn under her pie tutelage during their last visit.
-We planned to make a blueberry pie since rhubarb tends to be elusive down here in the southeast U.S. but, lo and behold, we found one lone package of fresh rhubarb nestled in next to the berries.
+We planned to make a blueberry pie since rhubarb can be elusive here in the southeast U.S. but, lo and behold, we found one lone package of fresh rhubarb nestled in next to the berries.

 Strawberry rhubarb pie it was, and man was it delicious.

-Today is not that day.
-Today we’re right smack in the middle of my dessert comfort zone – easy and “rustic” looking – with a cherry rhubarb crisp.
+I need to build my pie confidence before sharing it here, and today is not that day.
+Today we're right smack in the middle of my dessert comfort zone (easy and rustic looking) with something a little different when it comes to classic rhubarb desserts: a cherry rhubarb crisp.

-Let the cherry rhubarb crisp cool for a little bit, and then serve with a scoop of vanilla ice cream (highly recommended).
+- Bake until the juices are bubbling and the topping is golden-brown, about 45 minutes or so.
+Let this cherry rhubarb crisp cool for a little bit, and then serve with a scoop of vanilla ice cream (highly recommended).
 Talk about a perfect pairing.

 We're in that lucky time of year when cherries and rhubarb can be found fresh, though I know that's not the case for the majority of the year.
 That said you can certainly use frozen cherries and/or rhubarb if it's more convenient.

-If using frozen cherries, let them thaw and then strain away any excess liquid so the mixture doesn’t become too soupy.
+- If using frozen cherries, let them thaw and then strain away any excess liquid so the mixture doesn't become too soupy.
 They also come pitted, which is a big time saver.
 Just be sure to use sweet cherries and not sour.
-Rhubarb is tart enough on its own!

-- Don’t underestimate the size of the baking dish you’ll need.
+- Don't underestimate the size of the baking dish you'll need.
 This cherry rhubarb crisp filling bubbles as it cooks and you do NOT want to risk a spillover in the oven.
 Been there, done that.
-This (affiliate link) is the dish I have.
-Super hefty and can handle fridge to oven temperature changes.
+The dimensions of the pan pictured is 13" x 9" x 3".